DavAug/chi/README.md

 ## Getting started
 ### Installation

-1. Install CVODES
+1. Install sundials

 Chi uses the open-source package Myokit to solve mechanistic models and compute their sensitivities efficiently.
-Myokit does this using CVODESS, which need to be installed with:
+Myokit does this using sundials' CVODESS, which need to be installed with:

 - On Ubuntu: